1970s Fashion Trends for Women

 Another largely successful evening style of the '70s was the halterneck dress; it could be either maxi or above the knee.

 At a disco dance party, girls might wear hot pants.
 It was often the norm for women to wear mini dresses.
-Instead, women were more inclined to confuse men by covering their legs entirely.
+Sometimes, women were more inclined to confuse men by covering their legs entirely.
 It was a somewhat liberating act for women to start wearing pants much like men.

 Convenient Travel Made the Fashion Mind Grow